A complete guide to minimum-risk pest products

 Understanding insecticide resistance

-• Intensive insecticide use: Frequent use of the same insecticide or class of insecticides accelerates resistance development, as repeated exposure allows more pests to develop and spread resistance.
+• Intensive insecticide use: Repeated use of the same product or class of insecticides speeds up resistance by allowing more pests to adapt and persist.

 Ensuring family safety with minimum-risk products

 The concept of safety in pest control is multifaceted.
-It encompasses not just the immediate absence of harm, but also long-term health and environmental impacts.
-When someone asks if a pest control product is safe, they're often seeking reassurance on several levels:
+It includes both immediate and long-term considerations—like health risks and environmental impact.
+When someone asks if a pest control product is safe, they’re often seeking reassurance on multiple levels:

 Is it safe for my family?

 • Is it safe for my family?
-Yes, minimum-risk pest control products, such as those by Dr. Killigan’s, are designed with ingredients that pose minimal risk to human health, making them a safer option for households.
+Yes, our minimum-risk pest control products are designed with ingredients that pose minimal risk to human health, making them a safer option for households when used as directed.

 • Is it safe for my pets?
 Absolutely.
-These products avoid harsh chemicals like pyrethrins and pyrethroids, ensuring they are safe for pets when used as directed, without compromising on pest control.
+These products avoid harsh chemicals like pyrethrins and pyrethroids, ensuring they are safe for pets when used as directed.

 • What about its environmental impact?
 Minimum-risk products are eco-friendly, biodegradable and formulated to reduce environmental harm, aligning with Dr. Killigan's mission of balancing effective pest control with environmental stewardship.